corsica/cuelang.org/content/en/docs/usecases/datadef.md

 We will collectively refer to these as OpenAPI henceforth.

 OpenAPI does not have any expressions or references.
-They have powerful logical operators, though, that make them remarkably expressive.
+It has powerful logical operators, though, making it remarkably expressive.

 {{% alert color="info" title="On logical not" %}}
 OpenAPI defines a `not` operator.